-A connection or interconnect test checks the interconnections between components in a circuit.
-These interconnections, know as nets, can have faults in three categories; short circuit, open circuit and stuck-at faults.
+A connection test or interconnect test checks the interconnects between components in a circuit.
+These interconnections, known as nets, can have faults in three categories; short circuit, open circuit and stuck-at faults.
 Examples of these faults are shown below.

 A standard JTAG connection test can only check for faults on nets between JTAG devices, as these are the devices whose pin value can be set and read using JTAG.
 However, knowledge of the other, non-JTAG, devices in the circuit can allow for wider test coverage to areas of the circuit away from the JTAG chain.